Rights Labelling on Our Site

 PD Worldwide

-Works on our site labelled with this are deemed by us to be in the public domain worldwide and so free of known restrictions under copyright law, including all related and neighboring rights.
-This means you would be able to copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
-This can generally be said to be true of all works created or published prior to 1850.
-From this date, as we move forward in time, getting closer and closer to the present day, the status will start to vary according to the idiosyncrasies of copyright law in different jurisdictions.
-These public domain works are often denoted by the Creative Commons Public Domain Mark or CC0.
+Works on our site labelled “PD Worldwide” are deemed by us to most likely be in the public domain worldwide and so free of known restrictions under copyright law.
+This means, no matter where you reside, you would be able to copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.
+This is mostly true of all works created or published prior to 1870, though do be wary if reusing in the US when the work is an artwork, as their convoluted copyright law (based on specific definitions of “publication”) might complicate matters.
+Source institutions will often label works in the public domain worldwide with the Creative Commons Public Domain Mark or CC0 licence.

 PD 70 Years